 California HVAC Rebates & Tax Credits 2026: The Honest Guide

 The rebate landscape in California changed dramatically between November 2025 and February 2026.
 Three big things happened back-to-back: the federal IRA Section 25C tax credit expired December 31, 2025.
 TECH Clean California single-family heat pump funds were fully reserved by November 14, 2025.
-HEEHRA (the federal income-qualified rebate program) was fully reserved statewide on February 24, 2026.
+HEEHRA (California's implementation of the federal HEAR program — income-qualified point-of-sale rebates) was fully reserved statewide on February 24, 2026.

 Most contractor websites you’ll find when searching "California HVAC rebates 2026" still tell you to claim the $2,000 federal credit and stack TECH on top.
 That’s stale information.
 We’re a TECH-certified contractor and we’ve watched this play out month by month, so let me walk you through what’s actually available right now, what the dollar math looks like in 2026, and where the real money still is — because there is real money, just not where most articles point you.